craigalexander/Lab_Collab/Lab_5_Part1.md

 We’ll practice with RStudio’s boilerplate R Markdown document.

 Launch RStudio in a Project that is a Git repo that is connected to a GitHub repo.
-(Look at sections 11-13 on Using Git & GitHub with R if you need a reminder on how to set this up).

-We will test our system’s ability to render the \`\`hello world" of R Markdown documents.
+We will test our system’s ability to render the \`\`hello world” of R Markdown documents.

-Do this: *File &gt; New File &gt; R Markdown..*
+Do this: *File \> New File \> R Markdown..*

 - Give the file an informative title.
 - Accept or change the default author if you wish
 - Accept the default output format of HTML
 - Click OK

 Save this document to a reasonable filename and location.
 The filename should end in .Rmd or .rmd.
 Save in the top-level of this RStudio